Mobility has taken the fitness industry by storm.

 What is Calisthenics Movement?

-As the name would suggest, cali move is focuses on producing calisthenics courses.
+As the name would suggest, Cali Move is focused on producing calisthenics courses and exercises.

-Despite being famous for their calisthenics content, their mobility course is also standout in the industry.
+Despite being famous for their calisthenics content, their mobility course is also a stand out in the industry.

 The Calisthenics Movement Workout Mobility Program

-The Cali Move Workout Mobility program, is simply the best online program money can buy right now.
+The Cali Move Workout Mobility program, is simply the best online mobility training program money can buy right now.

-We were blow away by it, which doesn’t normally happen.
+We were blown away by it, which doesn’t normally happen.

-The main reason for our praise is that it’s just so simple and enjoyable to do.
+The main reason for our praise is that it’s just so simple, doesn’t take much time and is enjoyable to do.

-Unlike others courses, where you can choose different paths and progressions to focus on, sometimes giving you decision paralysis, with cali move, you simply start the course and keep going until its done.
+Unlike other courses, where you can choose different paths and progressions to focus on, sometimes giving you decision paralysis, with Cali Move, you simply start the course and keep going until it’s done.

 Another major difference between this course and others in the list is that it approaches mobility as an auxiliary practice to calisthenics and other forms of training, rather than approaching it as a form of practice in itself.

-Of course, you don’t need to do approach it in this manner, you can workout using the mobility drills and routines in the course, but if that’s the only thing your doing and want to see a rapid progression, you might want to add some sets of more vigorous exercise to your workouts.
+Of course, you don’t need to approach it in this manner, you can workout using the mobility drills and routines in the course, but if that’s the only thing you are doing and want to see a rapid progression, you might want to add some different sets of more vigorous exercise to your every day workouts to increase your performance.

 Calisthenics Movement Workout Mobility Program- Pros